its-gianandre/Trace-Labs-Search-Party-CTF-Writeup-June-2026/README.md

 - Childhood/upbringing
 - Education
 - Employment

 Since this was from a social media page however, I would not be able to submit this post by itself for it to count as a flag.
 Even if it were not a CTF, it would be helpful to provide evidence to back up this information.
-The first thing I decided to search for was
+The first thing I decided to search for was education information.
+I first used google dorking technique to see if a profile would pop up on LinkedIn.
+I did not find anything related to him on LinkedIn.
+I did however find a local news bulletin that published an article on a couple of the recent graduates (class of 2022) that graduated from a local university, one of which happened to include the MP.
+A similar post found on X (Twitter) also confirmed this, so enough evidence was found to confirm that the MP was in fact a graduate of said university.

+### Hours 2 and 3 of the CTF
+The missing persons post suggested that the MP worked at a medical center of some kind.
+As mentioned before, I first used google dorking techniques on LinkedIn to see if a profile would come up.
+Nothing was found, so I looked through the company LinkedIn page instead.
+It's possible that the MP was not active or didn't regularly use LinkedIn, so their account would probably not be set up completely.
+If that was the case, it would also be possible that the account would be under the name "LinkedIn Member" rather than their actual name.